workspace-framework/terminal-code/README.md

 🖥️ **Terminal-style code highlighting for Astro with advanced workspace integration**

-Part of the **SandikoOS Ecosystem** - building towards native desktop environment development with web technologies.
+Part of the **RENDER Ecosystem** - "Ruin your F*cking at door" - building towards revolutionary desktop environment development with web technologies.

 ## ✨ Features